ritikakh/SQL-Queries-Examples/README.md

 group by review.user_id
 order by number_review desc;

-SELECT user_name_firstname, user_name_lastname, VACANCYRATIO FROM villauser U, (SELECT T2.OWNER AS OWN_ID, (OWNED-COALESCE(RESERVED,0))/OWNED AS
+//Query to find the vacancy ratio for each owner in 8/15/2014.
-VACANCYRATIO FROM
+//Where Vacancy Ratio is ratio of villas not reserved for a specific date / total number of villas owned by that owner SELECT user_name_firstname, user_name_lastname, VACANCYRATIO FROM villauser U, (SELECT T2.OWNER AS OWN_ID, (OWNED-COALESCE(RESERVED,0))/OWNED AS VACANCYRATIO FROM